 Diversity of Calabria's Thermal Baths – Comparison with Acconia di Curinga

 Calabria offers unique thermal experiences often compared to famous Tuscan spas such as Saturnia or Bagni San Filippo.
 Unlike crowded Tuscany, the springs in Calabria maintain an intimate character and are free from mass tourism.
-Comparing Curinga with Terme Scottuzze near Crotone, one notes that both sites prioritise proximity to nature and the absence of commercial development.
+Comparing Curinga with Terme Scottuzze near Spezzano Albanese in the province of Cosenza, one notes that both sites prioritise proximity to nature and a less commercial atmosphere.

-Enjoying the bounty of nature in this region is facilitated by the proximity of the town of Pizzo, creating ideal conditions for rest.
-The therapeutic properties of the waters in Curinga offer a broader spectrum than many other points on Italy's map, particularly for rheumatic conditions.
+Enjoying the bounty of nature in this region is facilitated by the proximity of Pizzo, Curinga and Lamezia Terme.
+The properties of the waters in this part of Calabria attract people seeking a quieter alternative to the famous spas of northern Italy.
 The authenticity of these places means that Calabria is becoming an increasingly popular destination for discerning travellers.

 The Monumental Plane Tree of Curinga – A Natural Heritage